squidfunk/mkdocs-material/docs/bug-report/index.md

 > __Why we need this__: related links help us better understand what you were
 > trying to achieve and whether sections of our documentation need to be
-> adjusted, extended or overhauled.
+> adjusted, extended, or overhauled.

   [search for solutions]: #search-for-solutions